spicywebau/craft-neo/docs/content-migration-guides/updating-duplicating-creating-block-types.md

 Now, the tricky situation with this is that the block type groups are positioned based on the same sort order, so order positions are unique across block types and groups.
 If your field has no block type groups, then you could loop over the block types array after you've inserted your new block types where they need to be, and set their sort order values accordingly.
 In all likelihood, though, unless this is a pretty basic Neo field, you'll probably be using block type groups, so you'd need to implement a solution that would update both block types and groups.

 Example code follows, in which one new block type is created and saved, and the other block types and groups are updated accordingly.
-Note that this example will skip the field layout creation -- Neo uses regular Craft field layouts, the same that you'd apply to a section, category group, etc. so you should refer to the Craft documentation for more details on that.
+Note that this example skips the field layout creation; Neo uses regular Craft field layouts, the same that you'd apply to a section, category group, etc. so you should refer to the Craft documentation for more details on that.

 ```php
 // This example assumes the Neo field to be updated has ID 1; update yours as necessary